weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 Please refer to the [kubeadm reference doc](/docs/admin/kubeadm/) if you want to read more about the flags `kubeadm init` provides.

-This will download and install the cluster database and "control plane" components.
+This command downloads and installs the cluster database and the "control plane" components.
 This may take several minutes.

 The output should look like: